 Results

-The first stage of our search strategy returned 1,465 study records, from an initial sample size of 89,869 records (Figure 1).
+The first stage of our search returned 1,465 records, from an initial sample size of 89,869 records (Figure 1).
 The most frequent keyword matches were [to do - data on RDSS…], which changed/did not change over time (Figure 2A).

 After screening, 969 studies were included.
-Most studies planned model development only (n = 575; 59%) or model development with mention of internal and/or external model validation (n = 286; 30%).
+Most studies planned model development only (n = 575/969; 59%) or model development with mention of internal and/or external model validation (n = 286/969; 30%).
 Approximately one in ten studies considered the validation of existing prediction models, of which xx were clinical scores or early warning scores [more detail here].
 Study types were evenly distributed across diagnostic and prognostic outcomes (Figure 2B).
 The total number of model development studies increased over time.
 Large increases in study numbers in later years were attributed to COVID-19 models (check).
 Or correlated with increases in the mention of deep learning/machine learning/ai.